mvolkmann/blog/src/nushell.md

 }

 def report [list] {
-  # Without the --numbered option, $it is set to each list value.
+  # Without the --numbered flag, $it is set to each list value.
   # With it, $it is an object with the properties index and item.
   echo $list | each --numbered {
     build-string $(= $it.index + 1) ") " $it.item $(char newline)